PostgreSQL Query Optimization: Revealing SQL Plan Directive Details

 1. Understand your data: Keep statistics current with regular ANALYZE

-2. Use EXPLAIN ANALYZE: Regularly check execution plans for critical queries
+2. Use EXPLAIN ANALYZE: Frequently inspect execution plans for your most critical queries.

 3. Proper indexing: Create appropriate indexes for your query patterns

-4. Monitor and tune: Adjust PostgreSQL configuration parameters based on your workload
+4. Monitor and tune: Continuously monitor performance and adjust PostgreSQL configuration to match your workload.

-5. Consider query rewriting: Sometimes restructuring a query works better than forcing a specific plan [^6]
+5. Consider query rewriting: Often, a better plan results from a different query structure—rather than from forcing a specific one. [^6]

-Remember that PostgreSQL’s optimizer makes informed decisions based on statistics and cost estimates.
-Before overriding it, ensure your database statistics are current and your schema design is sound.
+In summary, PostgreSQL’s optimizer makes well-informed decisions using current statistics and cost models.
+Therefore, before attempting to override its behavior, ensure your database statistics are accurate and your schema design is sound.

 References: